 The AB-5200 has a single post front vs. a T-shaped post on the Zero Gap Bench, giving your feet more room.
 The 5200 also has a longer back pad, which will likely appeal to the taller users.
 Both of these benches can be wheeled and stored vertically.

-Between these two benches, I would ask yourself two questions: Do I need decline capabilities, and is the zero gap feature important to me?
+Between these two benches, I would ask yourself two questions: Do you need decline capabilities, and is the zero gap feature important to you?
 If you said yes, the AB-5000 Zero Gap bench is the one for you.
 Otherwise, I would pick the AB-5200.
 You can also check out the REP AB-3000 as a budget-friendly bench with decline functionality.

 When you boil it all down, I think the AB-5200 just may be the best adjustable bench Rep Fitness makes.

-The Zero Gap Bench and the AB-4100 are both great benches as well, and I’m sure it's a tough decision for people on which to pick.
+The Zero Gap Bench and the AB-4100 are both great benches as well, and I’m sure it’s a tough decision for people on which to pick.

 If you’re someone who requires a decline option and/or you’re someone who loves the idea of having no pad gap, go with the AB-5000.

-At the end of the day, both are great options.
+At the end of the day, all are great options.
 Hell, all of the adjustable benches from Rep are nice options.